 If you are seriously considering self-defense legal protection, as you should, use our chart to compare the programs before making the choice.

-Now let's take a look at each company in turn and find out some things that cannot be shown on a chart.
+Now let's look at each company and find out some things that don't appear on a chart.

-That lawsuit was eventually thrown out, but that experience led to the creation of CCW Safe.
+The court eventually threw out the lawsuit, but that experience led to the creation of CCW Safe.

-While we can't speak to the specifics, someone we know who had used CCW Safe to defend against a lawsuit said that he made the call to the company, they answered, and had people on the ground not long after that first phone call.
+While we can't speak to the specifics, someone we know who had to use CCW Safe to defend against a lawsuit said once he made the call to the company, they answered, and had people on the ground not long after that first phone call.

-We're told from that person that the CCW Safe Critical Response Team is unparalleled in that regard.
+We're told by that person, the CCW Safe Critical Response Team is unparalleled in that regard.

-Not impressed?
-How about the fact that this person was also a member of two other legal programs, the call took place on a major holiday, AND CCW Safe is the ONLY company who answered the phone?
+This person was also a member of two other legal programs, and he called the companies on a major holiday.
+CCW Safe is the ONLY company who answered the phone!

 After you've been involved in a critical incident and you're paying hundreds of dollars per year for a service, you expect that company to fulfill what they said they'd do—drop what they're doing and help you.

-We've talked to several other people who used CCW Safe and they were blown away by the level of service and extreme lengths they went to to make sure everything was taken care of.
+We've talked to several other people who used CCW Safe, and the level of service blew them away.
+They said the team went to extreme lengths, ensuring they took care of everything.

 USCCA is no slouch, either.
-The great thing that most people never think about, is that USCCA is more than just “concealed carry insurance.”
+Most people don’t think about the fact that USCCA is more than just “concealed carry insurance.”
 Yes, they will cover you and have covered others in a true self-defense incident, but they do more than that.

-They offer a more tangible product than the other companies do, in the form of their magazine and training.
+They offer a more tangible product than the other companies do, in the form of their magazine and training content.

 While that may not be a big deal to some, think about it from my perspective for just a moment, if you will—